mrdbourke/pytorch-deep-learning/README.md

 Then we’ll explore more advanced areas including PyTorch neural network classification, PyTorch workflows, computer vision, custom datasets, experiment tracking, model deployment, and my personal favorite: transfer learning, a powerful technique for taking what one machine learning model has learned on another problem and applying it to your own!

-Along the way you’ll build three milestone projects surrounding an overarching project called FoodVision, a neural network computer vision model to classify images of food.
+Along the way, you’ll build three milestone projects surrounding an overarching project called FoodVision, a neural network computer vision model to classify images of food.

-These milestone projects will help you practice use PyTorch to cover important machine learning concepts and create a portfolio you can to show employers and say "here's what I've done".
+These milestone projects will help you practice using PyTorch to cover important machine learning concepts and create a portfolio you can show employers and say "here's what I've done".

 ### How do I get started?